Take charge of your remote learning

 - Treat online class time like in-person class time.
 Turn your phone to silent, close non-course related browser tabs, etc.

 - Communicate any challenges related to technology, internet access, or other remote learning issues to your advisor and your faculty as necessary.
-Many members of the UD community are facing unique circumstances as we move to this new mode of learning and teaching, but everyone is still committed to your academic success.
 Even if you do not have reliable internet or a dedicated computer, your faculty and advisors will work with you to help you achieve your goals.
 With compassion and flexibility we can rise to meet this challenge together.

 - Take advantage of online office hours and email to connect with prof/TA.
-Keep in mind that there may now be an alternate way of connecting (such as a Canvas Discussion forum, a Google doc, or other virtual platform).
+Keep in mind that different professors may use different ways of connecting (such as a Canvas Discussion forum, a Google doc, or other virtual platform).

 - Find ways to connect with classmates to discuss material (Zoom, Google Drive and Google Docs, GroupMe, WhatsApp, etc.)